 Skip the candy-laden options and try these nutritious treats.

-Childhood obesity remains a huge health concern in the United States, where approximately 17 percent of children and adolescents (age 2 to 19) are overweight, according to the CDC.
+Childhood obesity remains a huge health concern in the United States, where about 19 percent of children and adolescents (age 2 to 19) are overweight, according to the CDC.

 The Easter basket custom doesn’t have to lead to a sugar-fueled, calorie-overloaded Sunday morning.
 Instead, mix healthy options with small portions of festive favorites.

-“Leading children by example includes being creative with the ways we re-think our traditions, so we can still enjoy them but put a healthier focus on them,” said Stacey Kendrick, a health educator at Vanderbilt University Medical Center.
+“Leading children by example includes being creative with the ways we re-think our traditions, so we can still enjoy them but put a healthier focus on them,” said health educator Stacey Kendrick.
 “These healthier behaviors we instill in our kids now will provide them with habits that can literally change their lives.”

 Healthier choices can include hard-boiled eggs, trail mix, fruit, dried fruit or nuts.
 Pecans are a Southern favorite, and they’re packed with vitamins, minerals and protein.

 Making healthier choices doesn’t mean we have to eliminate some of our go-to traditions.
 Just skip the oversized chocolate-covered bunny and opt for a smaller portion.

 “Small amounts of sweets can be included in a healthy diet in moderation,” Kendrick added.
 “Keep it to special occasions, and focus on a few bite-sized pieces.
 Heart-healthy dark chocolate with nuts and/or raisins is a good choice.”

 Of course, not all treats have to be devoured.
 Consider a small Easter-themed stuffed animal, a trinket or a toy like a wooden puzzle.
 A coloring book or art supplies encourage creativity.
 Check out creative places like neighborhood bookstores for some fun ideas.